zadarastorage/zadara-csi/docs/README.md

 <!--- helm: 1 -->

 ## Description
-   The Zadra VPSA CSI provider implements an interface between the Container Storage Interface (CSI) and Zadara VPSA Storage Array & VPSA All-Flash, for a dynamic provisioning of persistent Block and File volumes.
+   The Zadara VPSA CSI provider implements an interface between the Container Storage Interface (CSI) and Zadara VPSA Storage Array & VPSA All-Flash, for a dynamic provisioning of persistent Block and File volumes.

 <!--- end -->